Philosophy at Cambridge

 If you're thinking of applying to study Philosophy and haven't already done so, we strongly advise you to do some reading about the subject to get a realistic idea of what it's like.
 For example:

 Please see the Faculty website for further suggestions.

 It's possible to combine philosophy with another subject by changing to or from another course.
-You can either study another subject for one or two years (such as Mathematics, Classics or Economics) and then switch to Philosophy, or change to another subject (such as Economics, History or Psychology) after Part IA or Part IB (Year 1 or 2) Philosophy.
+You can either study another subject for one or two years (such as Mathematics, Classics or Economics) and then switch to Philosophy, or change to another subject (such as Theology, Religion, and Philosophy of Religion or History) after Part IA or Part IB (Year 1 or 2) Philosophy.

 Although the system is fairly flexible, not all combinations are feasible.
 If you're considering such changes, please consult the Colleges to which you're considering applying about your plans.